 The use of load tests to develop a load rating is employed in cases where current practice fails to provide a reliable rating.
 In general this can occur due to bridge complexity, missing information about the bridge system, or in cases where conventional ratings are suspected to provide overly conservative load ratings.
 More specifically, the most common application scenarios for load tests to produce ratings are:

-Bridge that Do Not Rate Using Conventional Approaches – This is perhaps the most common scenario and involves cases where conventional load rating approaches are suspected of being overly conservative.
-In these cases owners are faced with a decision to implement a load posting to restrict truck traffic, retrofit the bridge to increase its capacity, or perform a load test of refined load rating analysis to obtain a more accurate and less conservative load rating.
-Given the implications of load restrictions (especially related to emergency vehicle mobility) and the cost of retrofitting, owners may opt for load testing in the hope of discovering the bridge’s load rating is sufficient.
+Bridges that Do Not Rate Using Conventional Approaches – This is perhaps the most common scenario and involves cases where conventional load rating procedures are suspected of being overly conservative.
+In these cases owners are faced with a decision: implement a load posting,restrict truck traffic, retrofit the bridge to increase its capacity, or perform a load test with refined load rating analysis to obtain a more accurate and less conservative load rating.
+Given the implications of load restrictions (especially related to emergency vehicle mobility) and the cost of retrofitting, owners may opt for load testing in the hope of discovering that the bridge’s load rating is sufficient.

 Bridges with Missing Documentation – In these cases owners are required to develop load ratings for bridges in which some critical information is missing.
-In many cases this occurs with older reinforced concrete bridges and concrete encased steel girder bridges in which important details (reinforcement layout, size, girder dimensions, etc.) are not readily apparent through visual inspection.
+In many cases this occurs with older reinforced concrete bridges and concrete encased steel girder bridges in which important details (reinforcement layout or size, girder dimensions, etc.) are not readily apparent through visual inspection.
 In such cases a combination of NDE techniques and destructive material tests are generally used in conjunction with load testing to estimate a load rating.

 Bridges Subjected to Super-Loads – To ensure the safe transport of super-loads, owners may opt to perform load testing to clearly establish the load-carrying capacity of the bridge.
-Certainly this may be carried out if the movement of a super-load is coupled with the two scenarios discussed above, but also may be used to better understand the performance of load-carrying mechanisms that are generally reliable upon for load rating.
+Certainly this may be carried out if the movement of a super-load is coupled with the two scenarios discussed above, but also may be used to better understand the performance of load-carrying mechanisms.
 Examples include composite action in bridges designed as non-composite and the participation of barriers and sidewalks in carrying loads.

 Drexel University, 3141 Chestnut Street, Philadelphia, PA 19104, © All Rights Reserved.
 Version 3.0